tshepang/blog/content/computing/ideal static blog generator.rst

   Pelican__ does nicely).

-* Categories should be determined by directory into which a post is placed (if Category is not explicitly specified).
+* Categories should be determined by directory into which a post is placed if not explicitly specified (in file metadata section).

 * Ability to determine post date from file mtime.